-- (i) the information needed in the VMS legend to meet the scheme objectives - (ii) the content and number of VMS legends for each location - (iii) the VMS technology needed to display the required legends

-- (iv) the technology used by other VMS on the same section of road - the VMS size and performance level needed for the application, or applications.
+- 19. The Feasibility Study must therefore consider in sequence: - (i) the information needed in the VMS legend to meet the scheme objectives - (ii) the content and number of VMS legends for each location - (iii) the VMS technology needed to display the required legends - (iv) the technology used by other VMS on the same section of road - (v) the VMS size and performance level needed for the application, or applications.